 For example, while Google will remove support for third-party cookies that allow digital advertisers to serve ads based on individuals’ unique behaviours across the internet, it is testing a product that will offer to sell ads using information about groups of individuals with similar interests based on data gleaned from their use of Chrome and Google-affiliated products (e.g., YouTube).

 Similarly, Adobe has a new software platform that will allow businesses to deliver targeted ads using data collected through Adobe products.

-Changing business practices and new privacy laws are putting the squeeze on targeted behavioral advertising as we know it.
+Changing business practices and new privacy laws are putting the squeeze on targeted behavioural advertising as we know it.
 But these changes present opportunities for innovation in the digital advertising industry.

 The original version of this article was originally published on Bloomberg Law.